 Some people like buying sites that are risky or penalized since they are confident they can clean them up, get the penalty lifted and grow the traffic that way - I have yet to try that (I've lifted quite some penalties for others, but not used it as an acquisition strategy) so I stay back from any sites I deem are too risky.

 For the right person (that is willing to take some risk) this can be a good purchase.
-The upside in content consolidating is massive and you can probably find good ways to add more monetization such as ads.
-I'd for now work on building out the traffic before going into other monetization methods, but later down the road, this would be a good idea.
+The upside in content consolidating is good and you can probably find creative ways to add more monetization such as ads.
+I'd for now work on building up the traffic before going into other monetization methods, but later down the road, this would be a good idea.

 What are your takeaways from this site?
 What is the biggest upside in your perspective?
 And what are the negatives of the website?